 Elected to the State Senate in January 2013, Senator Nielsen proudly represents the citizens of Butte, Colusa, Glenn, Placer, Sacramento, Sutter, Tehama and Yuba counties.
-Senator Nielsen serves as Vice Chair of the Standing Committee on Budget & Fiscal Review, and Vice Chair of the Senate Standing Committee on Elections & Constitutional Amendments.
-He is a member of the Senate Standing Committee on Governmental Organization, Governance & Finance and Veterans Affairs.
+Senator Nielsen serves as Vice Chair of the Standing Committees on Budget & Fiscal Review, Elections & Constitutional Amendments and Health.
+He is a member of the Senate Standing Committees on Governmental Organization, Governance & Finance and Veterans Affairs.
 Senator Nielsen also serves on the Joint Legislative Budget Committee and the Joint Committee on Rules.

-Nielsen was originally elected to the State Senate in 1978 and served as Republican Leader from 1983 to 1987.
-In 1990, he was appointed chairman of the California Board of Prison Terms, where he served until 2007.
-He was elected in November 2008 to represent the North State's 2nd Assembly District in the State Legislature.
+Senator Nielsen was originally elected to the State Senate in 1978 and served as Republican Leader from 1983 to 1987.
+In 1992, he was appointed Chairman of the California Board of Prison Terms, where he served until 2007.
+He was elected in November 2008 to represent the North State's Second Assembly District in the State Legislature.

-A strong fiscal conservative and expert on fiscal policy, Nielsen was named the lead Republican on state budget issues.
-From his position as Caucus Whip of the Senate Republican Caucus, Nielsen spearheaded the opposition to liberal tax increases, and rallied conservatives in favor of fiscal responsibility, smaller government and an improved business climate to provide good jobs for the people of California.
+A strong fiscal conservative and expert on fiscal policy, Senator Nielsen was named the lead Republican on state budget issues.
+Senator Nielsen helped write Proposition 2 to create a Rainy Day Fund for fiscal emergencies.
+He spearheaded the opposition to tax increases, and rallied conservatives in favor of fiscal responsibility, smaller government and an improved business climate to provide good jobs for the people of California.

 Senator Nielsen is also a leader when it comes to protecting and strengthening private property rights in California.
-He is the Founder of the California Alliance to Protect Private Property Rights that is currently at the forefront of the effort to limit governments' ability to seize private property through eminent domain.
+He is the Founder of the California Alliance to Protect Private Property Rights that is at the forefront of the effort to limit governments' ability to seize private property through eminent domain.
 The Senator is also working side-by-side with farmers and ranchers in the Klamath Basin to fight efforts by overzealous government bureaucrats to steal their historic water rights and authored a law to protect 'area-of-origin' water rights in California.
 He helped secure funding for Proposition 1 that provides funding for Sites Reservoir in Colusa County.